 “Get me out of here!”

-The excitement of movers, noise and open doors can be a hectic time for everyone.
-Taking your pet to a boarding or daycare facility on moving day ensures they aren’t at risk of running away, being stepped on by movers or becoming lost in the shuffle.
+The excitement of movers, noise, and open doors can be a hectic time for everyone.
+Taking your pet to a boarding or daycare facility on moving day ensures they aren’t at risk of running away, being stepped on by movers, or getting lost in the shuffle.
 If daycare isn’t an option, have a friend keep your dog, or keep them away from the action in a crate or enclosed room.

 “I might not want to go for a ride today.”

 “If your dog hasn’t traveled much in the car, take time the morning of travel to give him a good walk and time to recover before putting him in the car.
-You can also talk to your vet prior to a long trip about anti-nausea meds in the event that your pup has motion sickness,” says Askeland.
+You can also talk to your vet prior to a long trip about anti-nausea meds in the event that your pup has motion sickness,” Askeland says.

 “Don’t forget me!”